Scthe/scthe.github.io/content/blog/2015-08-19-neural-networks-implementation-tips/2015-08-23-neural-networks-implementation-tips.md

 ---

-Judging by the number of new articles, neural networks were very popular in recent months.
+Judging by the number of new articles, neural networks were popular in recent months.
 And not only because Google, Netflix, Adobe, Baidu, Facebook and countless others has been using them.
 There are many hobbyists playing with machine learning too.
-After seeing amazing examples of what is possible I decided to create my very own neural network.
+After seeing amazing examples of what is possible I decided to create my own neural network.
 This article presents my findings.
 I hope You will find it useful.

 If you are also interested in derivation of neural network equations, I've also got you covered.
 Check out ["Math behind (convolutional) neural networks"](/blog/math-behind-neural-networks/).